tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 * Make sure that by the end of class students have the tools to create well-presented markdown README files to host on their git repositories.
 They'll need these to showcase their git repositories (and the coding assets within) to potential employers in the future.

-* Students will need to have a good understanding of git branches and merges in order to effectively collaborate with others working in the same git repository.
-Otherwise, students may face merge conflicts that prevent them from pushing their file changes to the git repository.
+* More advanced git operations such as git branches, merges, and checkouts will not be introduced in this lesson.
+Therefore, be aware that students may face merge conflicts that prevent them from pushing their file changes to the git repository when collaborating with others working in the same git repository.

 * Be mindful of students working in groups during the case study activity; some students may be less vocal than others.
 Walk around the room with the other TAs and try to make sure every student is actively engaged and has a voice in their respective groups.